 It all starts with your product and/or brand.
 If you don’t have an interesting product, people won’t want to join.
 So take the time to make sure what you’re selling is worth buying, first and foremost.

 Once you’re sure you’ve got that part down, it’s time to get the word out.
 The easiest - and arguably the most effective way - is to put yourself out there on social media.
-Make posts on Reddit, Tweet out your invite link, put the link in your instagram bio, etc. It’s the fastest way to get people that are already following your work to join, and it reaches a lot of people in a quick manner.
+Make posts on Reddit, Tweet out your invite link, put the link in your instagram bio, etc. It’s the fastest way to get people that are already following your work to join, and it quickly reaches a lot of people.

 Another method you can try is by listing yourself on some Discord repositories such as Disboard, Discordservers.com, Discordservers.me (Yes, they’re different sites), Discord Me, and /r/DiscordServers on Reddit.